Nova Scotia's insulin pump program should cover adults, advocates say | CBC News

 Once they turn 25, some Nova Scotians are left paying up to $8K out of pocket for health instrument

-There was a time when Debbie McAuley was constantly rushed to the hospital with low blood sugar.
+There was a time when Debbie McAuley was constantly rushed to the hospital with either low or high blood sugar.

 "The ambulance drivers pretty much knew my name," she said.